KnowledgeFederation/DeepVol/README.md

 # DeepVol

-Volume inference for an input fruit image.
+Volume inference for an input fruit image writen in caffe.
+Run volumeFood.py, you may need to add your own caffe path